AliHasan-786/Financial-Transaction-Anomaly-Detection/README.md

 and password.
 Configure its security group to allow inbound connections from your EC2 instance.
-* **DynamoDB Table**: Create a DynamoDB table named `CapitalOneGuard_CustomerBehavior` with `customer_id` as the partition key.
+* **DynamoDB Table**: Create a DynamoDB table named `Financial-Transaction-Anomaly-Detection` with `customer_id` as the partition key.
 * **EC2 Instance**: Launch an EC2 `t2.micro` instance (e.g.,
-`CapitalOneGuard-Analytics`).
+`Financial-Transaction-Anomaly-Detection`).
 Configure its security group to allow SSH from your IP and outbound connections to your RDS instance.
 5. **EC2 Instance Setup**:
 SSH into your EC2 instance and install necessary dependencies: